kflu/kflu.github.io/_posts/2016-05-12-TypeScript Type Definitions Promisification.md

     /// <reference path="main/ambient/node/index.d.ts" />

-Since they're duplicates to each other, in `tsconfig.json` you need to exclude the portion you don't intend to include when TypeScript compiles the project.
+Since they're duplicates to each other, and causes compilation warnings (a lot of them!) if not treated.
+Therefore in `tsconfig.json` you need to exclude the portion (either broser or server) you don't intend to include when TypeScript compiles the project.
 E.g., this project is a node project, so I excluded all browser ones by specifying in `tsconfig.json`: